 A circle (like a 0, to represent a full circle or return to the start), Saturn, ouroboros, anything that represents heaven or outer space

 Helpful Links for Tarot Tattoo Design

-The Wild Unknown Wildlings is a Tumbler dedicated to the specific tarot deck designed by Kim Krass.
+The Wild Unknown Wildlings is a Tumbler dedicated to the specific tarot deck designed by Kim Krass which has no human figures—only animals and nature imagery.
 The blog is full of great ideas and inspiration: Follow the link to check out their page of amazing tarot tattoos and stories.

 On Instagram, #tarottattoo has a wonderful collection of different styles of tarot tattoos.

 If you're interested in the tarot suit cards (Ace through Ten the four suits), read Tarot Card Tattoo Design Ideas and Meanings: The Minor Arcana (Suit Cards: Swords, Cups, Wands, or Disks).

 If you're looking for the royal cards—King, Queen, Prince, and Princess—read Tarot Card Tattoo Design Ideas and Meanings: The Court Cards or Royalty Symbols.